tjordanchat/weather-station/README.md

       http://blablabla:8000/new.html

+on the device.
 I serve this by running:

 	nohup python -m SimpleHTTPServer 8000 &

+in the root directory of this project.

 You don't need to us port 8000.
 You can use any port

 PREREQUISITES:
    - ImageMagick